siddharth2016/PyCV/README.md

 ### Face Detection Folder

 It contains **Face**, **Eyes** and **Smile** detection on an image, carried out using Haar Cascade functionality (CascadeClassifier) provided by OpenCV3.

+### Feature Extraction Folder

+It contains:

+* Feature extraction using Harris Corner detection, SIFT and SURF methods of OpenCV3.
+* Feature matching using Brute Force Matcher and KNN-Matcher of OpenCV3.